Mohith-Techie/UART/README.md

 - Digital design skills in Verilog
 - Understanding of serial communication protocols
 - Experience with FPGA simulation and testbench creation
-- Ability to document and share hardware projects on GitHub